 Now let’s take a look at April expenses:

-In total, we spent $1,321 during April which is about $2,000 less than our regularly budgeted $3,333 per month (or $40,000 per year).
-Groceries and Utilities were the top two spending categories for last month.
-We didn’t spend much in April since we didn’t have any major annual bills come due, and nothing major went wrong with the house or car or our health.
+In total, we spent $1,566 during April which is about half of our regularly budgeted $3,333 per month (or $40,000 per year).
+Groceries and utilities were the two highest categories of spending in April.

 Detailed breakdown of spending:

 Groceries – $872:

 Another expensive month of groceries, at $872.
 We held two big family gatherings at our house during April, so this increased our food costs to some extent.
 We also stocked up on some staples like 2 fifty pound sacks of the good “imported from Thailand” rice.

 We spent $146 last month for our water/sewer/trash bill.